A gallery space for local artists to showcase their work.

-The Prince George Airport Authority (PGAA) is pleased to be part of a new partnership between the Prince George & District Arts Council and the Groop Gallery as we welcome local artisans into the terminal.
-The PGAA is very excited about the opportunity of bringing the community into YXS and this project allows for just that.
-In 2012, over 418,000 people used YXS, and if you include friends and family members who are picking up/dropping off passengers, that number jumps to over a million.
-Exposing your artwork to this large audience is now possible through this program.
+The Prince George Airport Authority (PGAA) and the Prince George & District Arts Council have teamed up to welcome local artisans into the terminal.
+In 2018, over 506,000 passengers used Prince George Airport.
+If you include friends and family members who are picking up or dropping off passengers, that number jumps to over a million.

-If you are an artist interested in having your piece on display at YXS, please contact Lisa Redpath at the PG Arts Council for more information on the selection process.
-She can be reached at 250.562.4526 or by email lredpath(At)studio2880(Dot)com .
+If you are an artist interested in having your art on display at the Prince George Airport, please contact Lisa Redpath of the Prince George Arts Council for more information on the selection process.
+She can be reached at 250-562-4526 or by email email at email@example.com .

-The Professional Photographers of Canada's local chapter has been invited to showcase their photos in the Power Up Business Centre of YXS.
+The Professional Photographers of Canada’s local chapter has been invited to showcase their photos in the Power Up Business Centre of the Prince George Airport.
 The photographs include floral, local landscapes and activities that reflect their interests.